SynthpX/wAIfuS/README.md

 ## About The Project
 This advanced AI chatbot is designed to retain past conversations and leverage a knowledge base stored in SQLite.
-It is a significantly enhanced version of the original project found at https://github.com/ardha27/AI-Waifu-Vtuber.
 While the current iteration is under heavy development and not intended for public use, it offers a glimpse of the powerful features being integrated.

 ## Ongoing